 “I’m currently doing a placement with the Cairns Regional Council’s Cultural Services Unit.
 I feel confident to connect with employers and I think that if I hadn’t done this degree, I wouldn’t feel as ready for the workforce as I am now.”

-As well as local work placements, Elizabeth was able to take advantage of one of JCU’s Global Mobility programs and spend three weeks studying at a university in Germany.
+As well as local work placements, Elizabeth was able to take advantage of one of JCU’s Global Experience programs and spend three weeks studying at a university in Germany.